shifted7/Lab09-LINQ/README.md

 ![App in Action](assets/LINQInActionIncomplete.png)

 ## Instructions:
-1. git clone this repo onto your local machine
+1. git clone this repo onto your local machine.
-2. open visual studio, and select the option to open a current project
+2. open visual studio, and select the option to open a current project.
-3. Navigate to the folder where you cloned the repo, and select LINQInManhattan.sln
+3. Navigate to the folder where you cloned the repo, and select LINQInManhattan.sln to open.
-4. Make sure you're in the solution explorer, and click the green play button to debug
+4. Make sure you're in the solution explorer, and click the green play button to debug.

+## Approach:
+- This code first reads in all the text from data.JSON, and converts it to the C# class type DataObject.
+We have a class structure that directly translates all the properties of the JSON object into a corresponding C# object.

 ## Status:
-- This project is not yet finished.
-It has been difficult to understand how to parse the JSON data into something C# can work with.
+- Project complete for all five feature tasks